Internet-Draft Scheduling OAM YANG November 2024

 3. Modelling the Scheduling of OAM Tests

-This document proposes two models: OAM unitary test and OAM test sequence models.
+This document specifies two models: OAM unitary test and OAM test sequence models.

 3.1.
 OAM Unitary Test